zzz2010/5UTR_Optimizer/README.md

 The model trained for human sequences is available as part of this repository.
 Results: Using 10-fold cross-validation, we obtained  0.71 pearson correlation in TE prediction, and 0.74 in RNA expression prediction.

-## 3. Generation of novel evolved 5'UTR sequences
+## Step 3.
+Generation of novel evolved 5'UTR sequences

 **Goal**: Evolve endogenous 5'UTR sequences to obtain 5'UTRs with increased translation efficiency